 Practical Mitigation Strategies

-Thermal spreading layers: High-conductivity materials (copper, aluminum heat spreaders, thermally conductive graphite sheets) between heat sources and adhesive bonds spread localized heat over a larger area, reducing the temperature at the hot spot and flattening the gradient.
+Thermal spreading layers: high-conductivity materials (copper, aluminum heat spreaders, conductive graphite sheets) between heat sources and adhesive bonds spread localized heat over a larger area, reducing hot-spot temperature and flattening the gradient.

-Thermally conductive adhesives: Adhesives filled with aluminum oxide, boron nitride, or metallic particles conduct heat more readily across the bond line, reducing the temperature differential between the heat source and the substrate.
+Thermally conductive adhesives: adhesives filled with aluminum oxide, boron nitride, or metallic particles conduct heat more readily across the bond line, reducing the differential between heat source and substrate.

-Design for thermal uniformity: Locating adhesive bonds away from concentrated heat sources, or interposing thermal mass between the source and the bond, reduces the peak temperature at the bond line and the rate of heating.
+Design for thermal uniformity: locating bonds away from concentrated heat sources, or interposing thermal mass between source and bond, reduces both peak bond-line temperature and heating rate.

-Select adhesives with adequate Tg margin for peak hot-spot temperature: The relevant temperature for adhesive selection in an unevenly heated assembly is the maximum hot-spot temperature, not the average or nominal assembly temperature.
+Select adhesives with adequate Tg margin for peak hot-spot temperature: the relevant number for selection in an unevenly heated assembly is the maximum hot-spot temperature, not the average or nominal assembly temperature.

 Incure’s Approach to Thermally Conductive and Gradient-Resistant Adhesives

-Incure offers thermally conductive adhesive products specifically formulated to manage heat at bond lines, as well as high-Tg structural adhesives that maintain performance at locally elevated temperatures.
-Thermal conductivity and Tg data allow engineers to evaluate both heat spreading capacity and mechanical performance at the hot-spot condition.
+Incure offers thermally conductive adhesive products formulated to manage heat at bond lines, along with high-Tg structural adhesives that hold performance at locally elevated temperatures, with conductivity and Tg data (the latter characterized per ASTM D3418) to support selection at the actual hot-spot condition rather than nominal assembly temperature.

 Contact Our Team to discuss thermally conductive adhesive options and hot-spot thermal analysis for your industrial application.